Don-George-Thayyil/python_practice_projects/README.md

 # tiny-projetcs
-These are the Python projects i did as i learned to code in Python
+These are the Python projects i did as i learned to code in Python.
+Even though they are not very brilliant or impressive coding , i am proud of it because these tiny projects helped me to believe that i can code & learn.